wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh is a free, open source, and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.
 To learn more about the Wazuh solution, its components, architecture, and capabilities, check the :ref:`Getting started <getting_started>` section.

-The Wazuh central components are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.
 The Wazuh central components include the Wazuh indexer, the Wazuh server, and the Wazuh dashboard.
-Each central component can be installed in unattended mode using an automated script, or manually, by following detailed step-by-step instructions.
+They are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.
+Each component can be installed in unattended mode using an automated script, or manually, by following detailed step-by-step instructions.

 Installing the Wazuh central components
 ---------------------------------------